Friday, November 10, 2017

 About the Album:

-Elton’s third album was another top-5 hit in the UK and U.S. It was his first platinum album.
-It featured the single “Country Comfort” and “Burn Down the Mission.”
-None of the album’s songs are featured on any of the compilations on this page.
+“Elton John’s casual style…and remarkable workmanships brought him to an even greater level of popularity.”
+RY It was another top-5 hit in the UK and U.S. It was his first platinum album.
+It featured the singles “Country Comfort” and “Burn Down the Mission.”

 Madman Across the Water